zacharysparrow/zacharysparrow.github.io/_pages/science.md

   overlay_image: assets/images/Mount+VanHoevenberg_crop.jpeg
 ---

+## Theoretical and Computational Chemistry
 Accurate simulations of molecules and materials have the potential to greatly acellerate the development of new technologies (better solar cells, batteries, drugs, etc.).
 On a theoretical level, we know how to do these simulations *exactly*.
 The problem?
 Running these simulations for any interesting molecule or material would take longer than the heat death of the universe.
-As such, the entire field of theoretical/computational chemistry is focused on developing fast, accurate approximations to the true quantum mechanical simulations.
+The main issue is accurately modeling the electrons, which has come to be known as the electronic structure problem.
+The entire electornic structure field is focused on developing fast, accurate approximations to the true quantum mechanical simulations.
 I believe the most promising solution to this problem lies in the development of both physics-informed machine learning models and fast (linear-scaling) algorithms to apply these models to large systems.

 <!---
 ## Featured